ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 An anchor peer is a peer whose external endpoint address is published in the channel configuration.
 This way other organizations can reach this peer.
 An organization must provide at least one anchor peer for service discovery or private data collections to work.Upcoming labs will use service discovery so our last task in this lab is to define the anchor peers.

-**Step 21.1:** Scroll down until you reach the *Anchor peers* section.
+**Step 21.1:** Remain on the channel details tab and scroll down until you reach the *Anchor peers* section.
 You will observe that there are currently no anchor peers defined.
 Click the **Add anchor peer** button:

 ![image](images/ibpconsole/1330_AddAnchorPeers.png)